 The Walter Camp Player of the Year

-University of Alabama senior wide receiver DeVonta Smith (Amite, LA) has been selected as the 2020 Walter Camp Player of the Year.
-The Walter Camp Player of the Year is voted on by the nation’s 130 Football Bowl Subdivision head coaches and sports information directors.
+The Walter Camp Player of Year is voted on by the nation’s 131 Football Bowl Subdivision head coaches and sports information directors.

-Other finalists for the 2020 Walter Camp Player of the Year award included quarterbacks Mac Jones (Alabama), Trevor Lawrence (Clemson) and Kyle Trask (Florida) along with running back Najee Harris (Alabama).
+Other finalists for the 2022 Walter Camp Player of Year award included quarterbacks Max Duggan (TCU), C.J.
+Stroud (Ohio State) and Hendon Hooker (Tennessee) along with running back Blake Corum(Michigan).

 Walter Camp Players of the Year